Get

 If you start with high-quality kitten food for the first year of your Oriental Shorthair’s life before transitioning them to a high-quality adult diet, it will ensure that all of your cat’s nutritional needs are met.
 These are high-energy cats, so they will need a diet that can keep up with them.
 Oriental Shorthair cats like opportunities to explore and need to be mentally and physically stimulated to keep boredom and obesity at bay.

-Cats cannot produce vitamins and amino acids like vitamins A, D3, B, arginine, and taurine.
-Therefore, you need to make sure these are included in their diet.
+Cats cannot produce vitamins and amino acids like vitamins A, D3, arginine, and taurine.
+Therefore, these will be included in their diet.
+The diet composition will also vary based on your cat’s age, health, spayed or neutered status, and activity levels.
 Ask a veterinarian about the perfect nutritional composition of your cat’s diet.

 Need veterinary advice but can't get to the clinic?
 Catster recommends PangoVet, our online veterinary service.
 Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!